openmfp/portal-ui-lib/readme-local-setup.md

 Note that by setting `isActive` to true, you also can use this feature on any deployment environment within your organization.

 You can provide as many `content-configuration.json` in two ways:
 * Provide it via the `url` field.
-The URL must be accessible from the portal domain and it must serve a valid content configuration
+The URL must be accessible from the portal domain, and it must serve a valid content configuration
 * Provide it via the `data` field.
 Here you place your content configuration content inline.